,

 Fiberglass batts are a cost-effective insulation option, but may not be as effective as other types of insulation in reducing heat loss.

-Loose-fill insulation such as cellulose or fiberglass can be installed under the subfloor or between floor joists, but it may be challenging to install compared to other insulation types.
+Loose-fill insulation such as cellulose or fiberglass can be installed under the subfloor or between floor joists, but it may be more challenging to install than other insulation types.

 Which flooring type is best for hydronic floor heating?